Mech654/VisualBotCreator/README.md

 ```

 ### Creating Custom Node Types
-VisualBotCrafter includes a template system for extending the component library with custom node types.
+VisualBotCreator includes a template system for extending the component library with custom node types.
 See `/app/core/TemplateNode.ts` for a detailed guide on creating new nodes.

 The node creation process follows these simple steps:
 1. Define a properties interface